Gemini-Commerce/mailchimp-marketing-go/docs/ListsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostListsIdWebhooks**
-> ListWebhooks PostListsIdWebhooks(ctx, listId, body)
+> ListWebhooks1 PostListsIdWebhooks(ctx, body, listId)
 Add webhook

 Create a new webhook for a specific list.